marcoromanelli-github/docs/software/virtual-env.md

 # Virtual Environment Guide

+Managing software dependencies and configurations can be challenging in an HPC environment.
+Users often need different versions of the same software or libraries, leading to conflicts and complex setups.
+Virtual environments provide a solution by allowing users to isolate their project and its dependencies.This simplifies the setup process, ensures that users have the correct software environment for their applications, and reduces conflicts and errors caused by incompatible software versions.
+This guide provides different methods for installing virtual environments in multiple languages including
-This guide provides different methods for installing virtual environments in multiple languages including Python, R, Julia, Rust, C, C++, and other languages.
+Python, R, Julia, Rust, C, C++, and other languages.
 This will allow you to create projects in isolated environments that will not require root or sudo access.

 ## General Tips (New Section)